fablabbcn/fablabbcn-legacy-web/_posts/news-post/2015-11-05-conference-construint-ciutat-intelligent.md

 <br>

-Where: FabLab BCN Carrer de Pujades, 102, Barcelona
+Where: FabLab BCN, Carrer de Pujades, 102, Barcelona

-When: Monday 16 Nov 18 - 20:00
+When: Monday 16 Nov, from  18 - 20:00 hs

 Free access